Psychology Program in Cape Town

 • Meals over the weekend + lunch daily

-• Daily transport to the project/office — it is recommended to rent a car (monthly rates available upon request)
+• Daily transport to the project/office — it is strongly recommended to rent a car (monthly rates available upon request)

 • Drinks, snacks, and items of personal nature (f.e. curios, gifts, clothing)